Our 8 part guide on all aspects of SEO, from how search engines work to the effects of UI and UX.

 Keyword mapping is a term that we frequently hear, but how many of us understand what it involves?
-In layman’s terms, it is the process of organising the relevant keywords to the correct pages on your website.
+In layman’s terms, it is the process of organising the relevant SEO keywords to the correct pages on your website.
 Typically, this based around the content, topic or intent of the page.
 It brings your chosen keywords and the structure of your site together.

-At Phoenix Media, we work closely with our clients identifying keywords and assigning them to appropriate web pages.
+As an SEO Company in Bangkok, we work closely with our clients identifying keywords and assigning them to appropriate web pages.
 Essentially, we are building a map which will be used to plan and manage content for your site both now and in the future.

 What is the purpose of keyword mapping?

 A keyword map will form one of the focal points of your SEO planning and will give you data relating to how your pages rank for your chosen keywords.
 The stats will all be in one place so you will be able to compare and contrast the performance of several pages on your website, meaning that you can prioritise different sections for SEO purposes.
 Also, keyword mapping is essential for:

 - Structuring internal links:If you arrange your chosen keywords into topics you can build an effective marketing and SEO strategy using internal links which can connect similar or related pages

 - Create uniformity:Everyone in your marketing department will know which keywords are used on each page and can design content around the map